benbotto/node-data-mapper/README.md

 var db = new ndm.Database(require('./bikeShop'));

 // Create a connection pool.
 In this case we're using a MySQL connection
-// pool with a 10 connection limit.
+// pool with a 10-connection limit.
 (Refer to the mysql documentation.) var pool = mysql.createPool
 ({
   host:            'localhost',